Lesabotsy/bootcamp/notes.md

 #### CS 61A

-- This course is brutal, if it's your first programming / CS course.
+- This course is brutal, if it's your first programming / cs course.
-- If it's too hard, try [this](https://programming-23.mooc.fi/), [this](https://cs50.harvard.edu/x/2023/) or [this](https://htdp.org/) first, then come back when you're ready.
+- If it's too hard, try [this](https://cs50.harvard.edu/x/2023/) or [this](https://htdp.org/) first, then come back when you're ready.

 #### CS 61B